mcgitty/docs-alfresco/content-services/latest/develop/repo-ext-points/events.md

 The `jsonpath` expression uses several of the event data properties to filter out exactly the events we are interested in.

-In this case a Spring Bean with ID `parentChildAssocDeletedEventHandlerImpl` is called at the end of the route from where you could make the necessary ReST API calls.
+In this case a Spring Bean with ID `peerAssocDeletedEventHandlerImpl` is called at the end of the route from where you could make the necessary ReST API calls.